Pustelto/personal_web/src/blog/building-clipio-reflection/index.md

 Having poor overlap between my audience and my target group didn’t really help with marketing the product.
 And I also had a problem deciding whether I want to pivot and start writing for Notion users or stick with my current audience and not market my product very well.

-🚧**TODO**:Visual idea: two circles — one for my network, one for my product's audience.
-The intersection?
-Almost nonexistent.
+{% figure "audience-overlap.png", "Diagram with two circles, one representing my network, second representing target audience for Clipio.
+There is only small overlap between those two.", "I had only small overlap between my network and Clipio target audience, making marketing harder." %}

 Don’t get me wrong.
 I totally believe you can build a great product even for group outside of your network.
 But it will be harder.